 There are four major areas of study of neuroeconomics:-

 - Decision-making under risk and uncertainty explains the difficult position of an individual who is incorporating risk into his strategy in order to gain maximum outcome.
-For example, managers who integrate risk into their strategy decisions, which requires information on the probability distribution of outcomes such as expected value of returns, the variance and standard deviation.
+For example, managers who integrate risk into their strategy decisions, which requires information on the probability distribution of outcomes such as the expected value of returns, the variance, and standard deviation.

 - Intertemporal choice is the process by which people decide what and how much to do at various times; choices made at one time influence the choice available at other times.

 - Social decision making – While most research on decision making tends to focus on individuals making choices outside of a social context, it is also important to consider decisions that involve social interactions.
 An important aspect of social interaction is trust.
 The likelihood of one individual cooperating with another is directly related to how much the first person trusts the second to cooperate.

 Applications of Neuroeconomics

 - According to the World Economic Forum, in 2016, Professor Michael Platt from the Wharton University of Pennsylvania spoke at Davos and explained that researchers at Stanford University found that they could predict the effectiveness of internet microcredit campaigns by scanning the brains of participants in a laboratory setting.
 Platt also suggested marketers could use the approach to influence consumer behavior; for example, to encourage better choices regarding food or health-related activities.
 In other words, it can be termed as ‘precision marketing’.